robhagemans/hoard-of-bitfonts/trs-80/README.md

 ---------------------

 These models had the same character set.
 The set included here is the ROM order, which excludes the 2x3 semigraphics.
-All glyphs in this set were accessible, with 0x80-0xBF mapped to semigraphics and 0xC0-0xFF mapped to either Kana or digbats, depending on a toggle.
+All glyphs in this set were accessible, with 0x80-0xBF mapped to semigraphics and 0xC0-0xFF mapped to either Kana or dingbats, depending on a toggle.

-additionally, a variant character set from a Model 4P character ROM is included.
+Additionally, a European variant Model 4 character ROM is included.
 This set excludes Kana and includes additional accented Latin characters.